awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

   To install EC2 Instance Connect on an Ubuntu instance, you must use the AWS CLI on the instance\.
 For more information about installing the AWS CLI, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

-## Step 1: Configure network access to an instance<a name="ec2-instance-connect-setup-security-group"></a>
+## Task 1: Configure network access to an instance<a name="ec2-instance-connect-setup-security-group"></a>

 You must configure the following network access to your instance so that you can install EC2 Instance Connect and enable your users to connect to your instance:
 + Ensure that the security group associated with your instance [allows inbound SSH traffic](authorizing-access-to-an-instance.md#add-rule-authorize-access) on port 22 from your IP address\.
 The default security group for the VPC does not allow incoming SSH traffic by default\.
 The security group created by the launch wizard allows incoming SSH traffic by default\.
 For more information, see [Authorizing inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
 + \(Browser\-based client\) We recommend that your instance allows inbound SSH traffic from the [recommended IP block published for the service](https://ip-ranges.amazonaws.com/ip-ranges.json)\.
 Use the `EC2_INSTANCE_CONNECT` filter for the `service` parameter to get the IP address ranges in the EC2 Instance Connect subset\.
 For more information, see [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *Amazon Web Services General Reference*\.

-## Step 2: Install EC2 Instance Connect on an instance<a name="ec2-instance-connect-install"></a>
+## Task 2: \(Conditional\) Install EC2 Instance Connect on an instance<a name="ec2-instance-connect-install"></a>

+Amazon Linux 2 2\.0\.20190618 or later and Ubuntu 20\.04 or later are preconfigured with EC2 Instance Connect\.
+If you launched your instance using one of these AMIs, you can skip this task\.
+For other supported Linux distributions, you must install Instance Connect on every instance that will support connecting using Instance Connect\.

-Installing EC2 Instance Connect configures the SSH daemon on the instance\.
-The procedure for installing EC2 Instance Connect is different for instances launched using Amazon Linux 2 and Ubuntu\.
+Installing Instance Connect configures the SSH daemon on the instance\.
+The procedure for installing Instance Connect is different for instances launched using Amazon Linux 2 and Ubuntu\.

 ------
 #### [ Amazon Linux 2 ]